Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Fried Meat-on-a-Stick at Night Market in Hanoi, Vietnam

 Every Friday, Saturday and Sunday, the Old Quarter Hanoi street, Hang Dao, closes to vehicular traffic for vendors to set up and sell their wares.
 Among the stalls selling handmade crafts and tourist trinkets are carts dishing out Hanoi Street Food.
-Most prevalent are fried Meat-on-a-Stick and sweet treats.

 Food Market Hanoi